 - 1. The first part of the session will involve a consideration of the material from the readings set for that week's class.
 The lecture slides for each weeks lecture will be posted on Blackboard, before the lecture.
 You will find it useful to download the slides prior to the lecture, and bring them to the lecture.
+It is also helpful to bring your textbook to the lecture.
 The Blackboard is also used to post important notices from time to time.
-You should check the Blackboard regularly. - 2.
-The second part of the session will involve students working in small groups to discuss answers to weekly discussion questions.
+You should check the Blackboard regularly. - The second part of the session will involve students working in small groups to discuss answers to weekly discussion questions.
 Weekly questions are related to the previous week's seminar.
-Questions will be placed on

-Blackboard, so that students may attempt to answer them before the next class.
+Questions will be placed on Blackboard, so that students may attempt to answer them before the next class.